Live Conference & Online 8 & 9 September 2026

 Most presentations are concise, focused and designed to establish context rather than dominate the session.

-A typical session may include several shorter presentations followed by substantial moderated discussion and audience Q&A.
+A typical session may include several shorter presentations followed by substantial moderated discussion and audience Q&A, often up to 30 minutes in length.

 Q&A is one of the most valuable components of the format.